canonical/charmed-5g/docs/how-to/deploy_sdcore_user_plane_with_hugepages.md

 ## Requirements

 - A Kubernetes host which meets the following requirements:
-  - CPU that supports AVX2 and RDRAND and PDPE1GB instructions (Intel Haswell, AMD Excavator or equivalent)
+  - CPU that supports AVX2, RDRAND and PDPE1GB instructions (Intel Haswell, AMD Excavator or equivalent)
   - LoadBalancer with 1 available address for the UPF
   - Multus CNI enabled
 - Juju >= 3.1/stable